Steeplejack

 A steeplejack is a craftsman who scales tall buildings and structures to carry out repairs or maintenance.
 They are sometimes also involved in new construction, as well as demolition.

 Processes and techniques

-Steeplejacks erect ladders on church spires and steeples, industrial chimneys, cooling towers, bell towers, clock towers, skyscrapers, or any other tall structure.
+Steeplejacks anchor long modular ladders on church spires and steeples, industrial chimneys, cooling towers, bell towers, clock towers, skyscrapers, or any other tall structure.
 In the UK, modern steeplejacks use a belay rope fall-arrest system (similar to the method used by rock climbers) attached to the ladders as they are erected to eliminate solo climbing and greatly reduce the risk of falls from height.

 Once ladders have been erected, the next stage is usually to suspend a bosun's chair (a strong wooden plank on which the steeplejack can sit, pull themselves upwards or lower themselves downwards, or sit in a stationary position), but abseiling (UK) or rappelling (US) equipment is replacing the bosun's chair on many operations because of its lighter weight.